Maximilianos/maxpanas.com/notes.md

 - set up staging environment
 - find a way to remove webpackIsomorphicTools
 - fix the TODOs in the code
-- fix the fixed localhost paths in the app/config.js

 ## Server Error Handler